-Because the effects of COVID-19 essentially began in March 2020 and the duration and the breadth of the effects of COVID-19 are not yet known, the total economic impact on the State, the Commission and the City cannot be determined with certainty at this time.
-The Commission and the City continue to assess the impacts of COVID-19 on their respective financial situations and adjust operations accordingly.
-Neither the Commission nor the City can give any assurance regarding the ongoing and lasting impact of COVID-19 on their respective operations or finances, including the Commission's Portion of the Tax pledged as security for the Bonds.
+In response to the COVID-19 pandemic, national and State emergency declarations are in effect, resulting in significant reductions in business, travel, and other economic activity.
+Because of the effects of COVID-19 essentially began in March 2020 and the duration and the breadth of the effects of COVID-19 are not yet known, the total economic impact on the Commission, Institute, the City and the State cannot be determined with certainty at this time.
+The Commission continues to assess the impacts of COVID-19 on its financial situations and adjust operations accordingly but cannot give any assurance regarding the ongoing and lasting impact of COVID-19 on its operations or finances.
+For a more detailed discussion, see "INVESTOR CONSIDERATIONS-COVID-19 Impacts" herein.